-Every season, our pro shop staff test ride dozens of new skis from each manufacturer, examining their performance.
+Every season, pro shop staff test ride dozens of new skis from various manufacturers, carefully evaluating their performance.

-The more they ride, the clearer the trends in gear become, and they gain a grasp of the positioning and fine features of each ski, accumulating knowledge.
+The more they ride, the clearer the gear's tendencies become, and they grasp the positioning and subtle characteristics of each ski, accumulating knowledge along the way.

-We asked our shop staff, who have such a background and enjoy skiing frequently, to talk about skiing for the 2023-2024 season.
+We asked these shop staff, who have such a background and frequently enjoy skiing, to talk about the ski season for 2023-2024.

 The first episode will be about fat skiing with Minoru Kojiguchi of Shugakuso and Koji Kato of Paddle Club.
 We will deliver it in two parts